xbeat/Machine-Learning/README.md

 Feature selection is a crucial step in machine learning that involves choosing the most relevant variables for your model.
 It helps improve model performance, reduce overfitting, and increase interpretability.
 By selecting the right features, we can build more efficient and accurate models.

+## Flattening Nested Lists with yield from in Python

+Flattening Nested Lists with yield from

+The `yield from` statement in Python provides an elegant and efficient way to flatten nested lists.
+It simplifies the process by automatically iterating over nested iterables, yielding each element individually.

 ## 8 Advanced Feature Engineering for Machine Learning

 Polynomial Features